Skip to content

 bash

-php artisan micropowermanager:new-package {plugin-name}
+php artisan micropowermanager:new-plugin {plugin-name}

 This command:

-• Creates backend package in src/backend/packages/inensus/{plugin-name}
+• Creates plugin backend code src/backend/app/Plugins/{plugin-name}

 3. Post-Creation Setup